pantheon-systems/documentation/source/content/guides/new-dashboard/03-personal-settings.md

 If you would like to be directed to the new dashboard interface when you log in to Pantheon, select **ON**.
 Otherwise to disable this feature, select **OFF**.

-If you choose to use the new dashboard, you will not be able to navigate to your User Organization and will not be able to view certain features.
-If you select the Early Access option, you will not be able to view Billing or older features.
+If you choose to use the new Dashboard, you will not be able to navigate to your User or Organization Dashboard.
+Certain features, such as site billing, are not currently available in the new Dashboard.